 - 55% of their fathers and 66% of their mothers are illiterate

 - 90% of the girls, as on date, are in 6-14 year age bracket

 - 68% of the girls who passed their Grade V exam, are continuing to study

-    With just 15 Learning Centers in as many villages in 2004 in just one State, Rajasthan, today there are over 1700 IIMPACT Learning Centers operational in over 1500 villages covering over 60,000 girls in 11 States: Rajasthan, Haryana, Uttar Pradesh, Jharkhand, Bihar, West Bengal, Orissa, Uttarakhand, Madhya Pradesh, Himachal Pradesh and Chattisgarh.
+With just 15 Learning Centers in as many villages in 2004 in just one State, Rajasthan, today there are close to 2000 IIMPACT Learning Centers operational in over 1500 villages covering around 60,000 girls in 11 States: Rajasthan, Haryana, Uttar Pradesh, Jharkhand, Bihar, West Bengal, Orissa, Uttarakhand, Madhya Pradesh, Himachal Pradesh and Chattisgarh.